 The exact cause of eczema is unknown.
-It seems to be a combination of dry, irritable skin, an abnormal immune response, and a tendency to run in families that together constitute conditions favorable for eczema.
+It seems to be a combination of dry, irritable skin, an abnormal immune response, and an impaired skin barrier.
+It is genetic and often associated with certain changes in the skin genome.

 Factors That Worsen EczemaStaphylococcus aureus bacteria is usually on the skin of people with eczema.
 Scratching can break the skin's barrier to infection.
 The wounds ooze liquid, making eczema worse and provoking infection.
-It's particularly common in children.
-Other factors which can worsen signs and symptoms of eczema include:
+This is particularly common in children.
+Other factors which can worsen eczema include:

 - Dry skin